-Beginning with her first visit, Samantha Easley ’19 was so taken by student life at Dominican that she is going to graduate school at the University of Southern California (USC) to eventually work in higher education.
+Beginning with her first visit, Samantha Easley ’19 was so taken by student life at Dominican that she went to graduate school at the University of Southern California (USC) with a goal of working in higher education.

 “I want to work in higher education so I can make sure that the students at the university I hopefully will be working at will feel like they are heard,” Samantha says.

-Samantha, who aims to be a Dean of Students, is currently seeking her Master of Education degree in Postsecondary Administration and Student Affairs at USC.
+Samantha, who aims to be a Dean of Students, is currently working full-time as a student services advisor at the USC after earning her Master of Education degree in Postsecondary Administration and Student Affairs.
 She hopes the transition is as rewarding as the one when she learned about Dominican at an admissions visit at Johansen High School in Modesto and first stepped onto the San Rafael campus.

 “The atmosphere was much different from other college tours.
 It was immediately welcoming,” Samantha says.
 “People were excited to see each other and I thought `How cute is this?’
 It was definitely more of a feeling of like being home on campus.
 The sense of community really drew me in.”

 Samantha was so impressed that she became a Student Ambassador for four years in the Admissions office.
 She was team Captain for the last two years.

 “I came into this school being kind of shy and not having the best communications skills to talk in front of groups.
 And now I can give a tour to 45 people easily,” Samantha said with a smile.

 Samantha’s commitment to others was evident at Commencement in 2019 when she was named the recipient of the Veritas Cup.
 It is awarded annually to a graduating senior who has been “a friend of the class.”
 Veritas means “truth,” and the person chosen for this award is true to self and others.
 Frequently, those nominated are students who have worked hard for the class, have been inspirational, or have been leaders in their communities.